radius-project/docs/docs/content/reference/resource-schema/connector-schema/messaging/rabbitmq/index.md

 ---
 type: docs
-title: "RabbitMQ message broker connector"
+title: "RabbitMQ message broker link"
 linkTitle: "RabbitMQ"
-description: "Learn how to use a RabbitMQ connector in your application"
+description: "Learn how to use a RabbitMQ link in your application"
 ---

-The `rabbitmq.com/MessageQueue` connector offers a [RabbitMQ message broker](https://www.rabbitmq.com/).
+The `rabbitmq.com/MessageQueue` link offers a [RabbitMQ message broker](https://www.rabbitmq.com/).

 ## Resource format